jdchart/orchestra-jh/README.md

 ## Changes:

 - Wrapped into a package
-- Exporting more data (export coordinates of each event).
+- Exporting more data (notably export coordinates of each event).

 ## Usage: